Anna, a cohort, speaks at a podium in front of a projected slideshow.

 Madeline Burnham

-Madeline’s research includes interviewing displaced Syrian refugees in Lebanon and analyzing the role of humanitarian programs in long-term shelter recovery.
+Madeline’s research included interviewing displaced Syrian refugees in Lebanon and analyzing the role of humanitarian programs in long-term shelter recovery.

 Headshot of Melina Holder